Woki-Leo/Carbonfiber-X-Axis/README.md

     - 150g saved by using the carbon tube
     - the rest is saved through the pinmod and other improvements
 - Look good
+- be usable for both MGN9 and MGN12

 <br/>